Sam-Ballantyne/DevNotes/AWS/AwsInfrastructure.md

 * __Personal Health Dashboard:__ Generates alerts for if there are issues outage which might impact you e.g. an outage
 * __Truster Advisor:__ Checks AWS resources and suggests improvements based on 5 categories (cost, performance, security, fault tolerance, service limits)

+## Interacting with AWS

+* __AWS Console:__ Access through a browser (alternatively an app) for access to most AWS Services
+* __AWS CLI:__ A command line interface for managing resources
+  * For the CLI you must generate access keys
+  * It is a bad idea to generate keys as a root user as it has root level permissions
+  * Better idea is to create an IAM user with limited permissions and generate the access keys for them

 ## Definitions